phalpern/WG21-halpern/task_region_proposal.md

 as _continuation stealing_ (or _parent stealing_).

 Both approaches have advantages and disadvantages.
-It has been shown that the continuation stealing approach provides lower asymptotic space guarantees in addition to other benefits.
+It has been shown that the continuation stealing approach provides lower asymptotic space guarantees and prevents threads from stalling at a join point.
 Child stealing is generally easier to implement without compiler involvement.
 [N3872][] provides a worthwhile primer that addresses the differences between, and respective benefits of, these scheduling approaches.